-Will You Get It?: “They’re really disgusting,” says Dr. Murray, and this is a man who is elbow deep in bodily fluids for a living.
+- How Sick Will You Be?
+“They’re really disgusting,” Murray says, and this is a man who is elbow deep in bodily fluids for a living.
 The “worms” are tiny parasites that are thinner than a grain of rice and twice as long.
-The females crawl out of your butt, lay eggs, then those eggs enter the intestinal tract … let’s just say if you’re not careful, you can get them.
-“Parents usually see it, freak out and run into the emergency department,” he says
+The females crawl out of your butt, lay eggs, then those eggs enter the intestinal tract.
+Suffice to say you’ll be pretty darn sick, although the most common symptom is an itchy butt.

-Will You Get It?: When adults get RSV, it looks like a sore throat or a cough.
-“We don’t end up too severely ill unless you have something else going on,” says Dr. Murray.
+- Will You Get It?: Probably not.
+“Adults don’t end up too severely ill unless you have something else going on,” Murray says.
 But while it’s not a big deal for parents, in the U.S., 800,000 infants will require outpatient care for RSV in the first year of life.

-How Sick Will You Be?: Not very, and that’s because your adult-sized trachea is better equipped to handle inflammation.
-You might have some scratchiness and redness, but in a child, that mucus can cause breathing issues.
+- How Sick Will You Be?: Not very, and that’s because your adult-sized trachea is better equipped to handle inflammation.
+When adults get RSV, it looks like a sore throat or a cough.
+You might have some scratchiness and redness but, in a child, that mucus can cause breathing issues.

-Care Instructions: Ricola for you.
+- Care Instructions: Ricola for you.
 Pediatrician for the kids.

 Hand, Foot, And Mouth Disease

-Will You Get It?: You’re more likely to get the coxsackievirus that causes hand, foot, and mouth disease if you weren’t exposed to it while you were growing up.
+- Will You Get It?
+You’re more likely to get the coxsackievirus that causes hand, foot, and mouth disease if you weren’t exposed to it while you were growing up.
 “It can be carried in any bodily fluid and is easily passed along,” says Dr. Murray, who says it’s the reason your daycare is so susceptible.
 “There’s nothing dirtier than changing a diaper, and the fecal-oral route is extremely common.”

-How Sick Will You Be?: Have you ever seen The Fly?
+- How Sick Will You Be?
+Have you ever seen The Fly?
 “Coxsackie is a respiratory virus, so you’ll have typical cold symptoms first.
 Then you get an uncomfortable feeling in your hands and feet.
 And it doesn’t have to start with a rash,” he says.
 Eventually, you’ll get painful blisters on your palms, soles, and mouth.
 This makes walking hurt, eating difficult, and handball downright impossible.

-Will You Get It?: Strep bacteria on the skin is as nasty as strep in the throat.
+- Will You Get It?
+Strep bacteria on the skin is as nasty as strep in the throat.
 Impetigo causes disgusting yellow lesions on your kid, and disgusting, slightly different, lesions on you.
 “We see lots of topical skin infections in adults,” says Dr. Murray.
 “But we tend to see more cellulitis.”

 Whooping Cough, Scarlet Fever, and Roseola

+- How Sick Will You Be?
 Untreated strep throat could turn into a grown-up version of scarlet fever, complete with red rash and high fever.
-And roseola — you’re not going to get roseola.
-And if you do, your doctor owes you a Coke.
+The other two are seldom, if ever, seen in adults.